Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 Once you have filled everything needed, click the "Save and continue editing" button, this will show you a preview of what the card looks like in the sidebar!
 Once you're satisfied with the result, go to Discord and send `b.reloadcache` to your bot, and your ball should start spawning.

-> [!TIP]
+!!! success
-> It is always a good idea to test spawn your ball with `/admin balls spawn` and ensure it works as intended.
+    It is always a good idea to test spawn your ball with `/admin balls spawn` and ensure it works as intended.

-> [!TIP]
+!!! tip
-> You can edit rarities and enable balls in bulk from the list of balls.
+    You can edit rarities and enable balls in bulk from the list of balls.
 There is a save button at the end.

-> [!WARNING]
+!!! failure "Caution"
-> Deleting a ball will delete all ball instances associated.
+    Deleting a ball will delete all ball instances associated.
 This may be an extremely slow operation, and it is not reversible!

 ## Creating your first special